spynnaker.pyNN.models.neural_projections.connectors package

 Not supported by sPyNNaker.

-• verbose (bool) – Whether to output extra information about the connectivity to a CSV file
+• verbose – Whether to output extra information about the connectivity to a CSV file

 Get a file reader object using the PyNN methods.